• Skip to primary navigation

 Recipe Tips & Notes

-• The Heat Factor.
-Skip the sriracha and cayenne powder to tone down the heat of the bang bang sauce.
+• Adjust the heat.
+Skip the sriracha sauce and cayenne powder to tone down the heat of the bang bang sauce.
 Use a sweet chili sauce instead of the chili-garlic sauce.
 If you'd like to up the heat factor, add some of your favorite hot sauce to the sauce, and/or spicy chili flakes or powder.

-• Grilled Shrimp.
+• Grill the shrimp.
 Skip the frying and grill the shrimp instead.
 Heat your grill to medium heat and lightly oil the grates.
 Season the shrimp with a bit of salt and pepper (or use your favorite seasoning blend), then grill the shrimp 1-2 minutes per side, until cooked through.
 Then, toss them with the bang bang sauce.

-• Sautéed Shrimp.
+• Sauté the shrimp.
 Heat a tablespoon of vegetable oil in a sauté pan.
 Season the shrimp with a bit of salt and pepper (or use your favorite seasoning blend), then sauté the shrimp 1-2 minutes per side, until cooked through.
 Then, toss them with the bang bang sauce.

 Try Some of My Other Popular Shrimp Recipes